-HSV-2 IgG antibodies are produced by the immune system in response to Herpes Simplex Virus type 2, which is most commonly linked to genital herpes.
-A positive result indicates prior exposure to HSV-2, even if no symptoms have been experienced.
-These antibodies usually develop within several weeks after infection and persist long-term.
-The test identifies whether an individual has been infected at some point but cannot determine the timing or whether the virus is currently active.
+HSV-2 IgG antibodies are a measure that reflects the immune system’s response to Herpes Simplex Virus type 2 (HSV-2), the virus most commonly associated with genital herpes.
+These antibodies indicate prior exposure to HSV-2, even if no symptoms were experienced.
+They typically develop within several weeks after infection and remain present long-term.
+The test detects whether an individual has been infected at some point but cannot determine the timing of infection or whether the virus is currently active.

 Testing for HSV-2 IgG antibodies is recommended for individuals with recurrent genital symptoms, those with new sexual partners, or during pregnancy to assess transmission risk.
 It’s also relevant for people undergoing IVF or immunosuppressive therapy, where latent infections can affect outcomes.